-- 1) Activities or changes that can be expected to result in;

-- a.
-A decrease in their carbon footprint (or that of others),

-- b.
-A decrease in their water consumption and/or pollution (or that of others),

-- c.
-Sustaining biodiversity,

-- d.
-Improving waste disposal,

-- e.
-Protecting or improving forest management,

-- f.
-Effective land management

-- 2) Employment practices and policies which, among other things;

-- a.
-Work towards promoting women in management and on Board of Directors,

-- b.
-Promote equality and inclusion generally, and protect employees and members of the public, regardless of

-- i.
-Age,

-- ii.
-Sex,

-- iii.
-Marital status,

-- iv.
-Colour,

-- v.
-Race,

-- vi.
-Ethnicity,

-- vii.
-Sexual orientation,

-- viii.
-Gender or gender identity,

-- ix.
-Religion, or

-- x.
+- 1) Activities or changes that can be expected to result in; - a.
+A decrease in their carbon footprint (or that of others), - b.
+A decrease in their water consumption and/or pollution (or that of others), - c.
+A decrease in their air pollution (or that of others), - d.
+Sustaining or improving biodiversity, - e.
+Improving waste disposal, - f.
+Protecting or improving forest management, - g.
+Effective land management - 2) Employment practices and policies which, among other things; - a.
+Work towards promoting women in management and on Boards of Directors, - b.
+Promote equality and inclusion generally, and protect employees and members of the public, regardless of - i.
+Age, - ii.
+Sex, - iii.
+Marital status, iv.
+Colour, - v.
+Race, - vi.
+Ethnicity, - vii.
+Sexual orientation, - viii.
+Gender or gender identity, ix.
+Religion, or x.
 Any disability of any nature

-- 3) Practice 'Good Governance', through, amongst other things:
+- 3) Practice 'Good Governance' through, amongst other things;

 - a.
 Strict adherence to applicable laws,

 - b.
 Promotion of fair and impartial rules and laws,

 - c.
-Consensus oriented management,
+Consensus-oriented management,

 - d.
 Transparency in their activities and objectives,

 - e.
 Accountability for their actions,

 - f.
 Responsiveness to issues, investors and customers,

 - g.
 Equitable and inclusive policies

 - h.
 Effective risk management,

 - i.
 Efficient management and processes.

-Pursuant to the Proxy Voting Policy, the Manager will generally cause an ETF to vote on these matters as follows:
+Pursuant to the Proxy Voting Policy, the Manager will generally cause an ETF or investment product to vote on these matters as follows:

 - (a) Board Of Directors The Manager supports establishing a majority of independent directors and independent committee chairs.
 Boards are required to act in the best interests of all shareholders.
 This can be achieved by ensuring that the majority of directors are independent.
 The Manager will not normally vote against a slate of directors because they are not independent.
 The Manager also supports the inclusion of women as directors and will promote and vote for women to be included.
 The Manager may elect to withhold support for a slate of directors which excludes women. - (b) Contested Director Elections In the case of contested board elections, the nominees' qualifications and the performance of the incumbent board will be evaluated, as well as the rationale behind the dissidents' campaign, to determine the outcome that will maximize shareholder value.
-The Manager will also consider the overall makeup of the Board in question, and seek to support the directors we feel best reflects our overall ESG standards. - (c) Classified Boards Proposals to declassify existing boards (whether proposed by management or shareholders) will generally be supported, and efforts by companies to adopt classified board structures, in which only part of the board is elected each year, will be resisted.
+The Manager will also consider the overall makeup of the Board in question, and seek to support the directors we feel best reflect our overall ESG standards. - (c) Classified Boards Proposals to declassify existing boards (whether proposed by management or shareholders) will generally be supported, and efforts by companies to adopt classified board structures, in which only part of the board is elected each year, will be resisted. - (d) Director/Officer Indemnification Proposals to indemnify directors and officers will generally be supported to ensure the companies can recruit the most qualified individuals.
+Individuals may be reluctant to serve as directors or officers if they were to be personally liable for all lawsuits and legal costs. - (e) Director Ownership Proposals that will require independent directors to hold a minimum amount of company stock as individuals will generally be opposed.
+Such a requirement raises questions about directors' independence, and qualified candidates may be reluctant to accept directorships in the face of such a requirement. - (f) Director Qualifications The Manager supports establishing minimum standards for directors and disclosing the directors' qualifications to shareholders.
+In addition, the Manager supports boards that consist of experienced individuals with the appropriate business and professional credentials.
+Elected directors should have general business acumen and company-specific knowledge, and should make informed and independent judgments.
+Further, the Manager supports qualified directors who advocate for and promote the ESG standards that Horizons is committed to, as laid out herein.